IssamAh/who_wants_to_be_a_millionaire/README.md

 1. Introduction

-This game is based on the German version of „Who wants to be a millionaire?“.
 There are 15 questions.
-Each questions is connected to a certain amount (in $):
+Each question is connected to a certain amount (in $):
 50, 100, 200, 300, 500, 1000, 2000, 4000, 8000, 16000, 32000, 64000, 125000, 250000, 500000 and 1000000.
 All questions must be answered correctly to win
 the million (the last question).
 There a similar coding blocks for all 15 questions: